 - National Awareness: In 2011, Congresswoman Slaughter pressed Secretary Sebelius at the Department of Health and Human Services (HHS) to create a national plan to combat antibiotic resistance.
 As a direct result of her advocacy, HHS, in conjunction with the Center for Disease Control (CDC), developed a national plan to combat antibiotic resistance.
 Congresswoman Slaughter also played a key role in ensuring that a September 2014 report by the President’s Council of Advisors on Science and Technology (PCAST) acknowledged the link between the overuse of antibiotics on industrial farms and the development of antibiotic-resistant microbes harmful to humans.

 - Restaurant Advocacy: In 2013, Congresswoman Slaughter communicated with over 60 fast food companies, producers, processors, and grocery store chains asking them to disclose their policies on antibiotic use in meat and poultry production.
 The survey revealed that while a small number of companies are leading the way toward a food production system without the unnecessary use of antibiotics, the vast majority of food producers and distributors regularly use antibiotics on perfectly healthy animals.
 Congresswoman Slaughter’s continued pressure helped convince McDonald’s and Costco to announce in March 2015 and that they will no longer use “critically important” antibiotics in chicken.
 In addition, Tyson Foods announced in February 2017 that it plans to get rid of antibiotics in its name-brand chicken by June 2017.
 Congresswoman Slaughter continues to call for policies that will protect human health.

 - Business and Farmer Engagement: The congresswoman hosted a briefing in which farmers and successful businesses extolled the benefits of tapping into the growing domestic and international demand for antibiotic-free meat.
 Congresswoman Slaughter was joined by an impressive panel, including Steve Ells, CEO of Chipotle Mexican Grill, Stephen McDonnell, CEO of award-winning Applegate Farms, Paul Willis, President of Niman Ranch, a network of over 650 independent sustainable farms, and Russ Kremer, a Missouri livestock farmer who changed his practices after getting an antibiotic resistant infection.
-To learn more about the briefing, click here.
+To learn more about this briefing, click here.

 More on Antibiotic Resistance